Amit-Ashok-Swain/Job-Search-Portal/README.md

 <!-- License -->
 ## License

-This project is licensed under the [GNU General Public License v3.0](LICENSE).
+This project is licensed under the [BSD 3-Clause License](LICENSE).

 <!-- Acknowledgments -->
 ## Acknowledgments